ev3dev/ev3devKit/README.md

-Besides dependencies included in trusty, we need vala >= 0.24, which you can get from the [vala-team PPA](https://launchpad.net/~vala-team/+archive/ubuntu/ppa), and libgrx which is part of ev3dev repository.
+Besides dependencies included in trusty, we need vala >= 0.24, which you can get from the [vala-team PPA](https://launchpad.net/~vala-team/+archive/ubuntu/ppa), and libgrx which is part of the ev3dev package repository.

 ## Compiling